 At the bottom of every heart of every human being, from earliest infancy until the tomb, there is something that goes on indomitably expecting, in the teeth of all experience of crimes committed, suffered and witnessed, that good and not evil will be done to him.
 It is this above all that is sacred in every human being.

 This ‘profound and childlike and unchanging expectation’ is according to Weil what is thwarted or afflicted when one is being wronged.
-The voice that asks, “Why am I being hurt?” expresses the expectation of good in the face of the evil being done.
+The voice that asks, ‘Why am I being hurt?’ expresses the expectation of good in the face of the evil being done.
 I wish to suggest that this expectation of good is an expression of the knowledge of good as practical knowledge, in Anscombe’s rich spiritual sense of the term.
 And that the one whose spirit has not be corrupted is the one who can hear this expectation in the circumstances in which it arises.

 It is in experiencing evil that the expectation of good rises in one’s breast.
 ‘But isn’t this idiotic?’, one will ask.
 ‘Hadn’t one rather be realistic and accept the evil that is being done?’
 ‘This is, after all, one’s reality now, is it not?’
 It is precisely such questioning, however, that misses the spiritual nature of man and therefore the truth of injustice, for it misses the fact that it is in experiencing this cry rise in one, in still expecting the good, that man sees the reality of his affliction for what it is.
 It is impossible to even say ‘I am being hurt’ without employing notions of goodness and justice—even if ones that are violated.
 Even the realism of the cynic rests on conceptions of goodness and justice.
 But the cry Weil speaks of employs the concept of goodness and justice in a very distinctive way.
 The cry that is the expectation and knowledge of good is a question that is addressed to someone, and therefore involves a second person relation, a ‘You’ in relation to an ‘I’.
 Anscombe takes this ‘You’ to be the God we ‘are for’ just as Weil takes it to be Christ.
 But such a theistic account is not the only way of fathoming this second-person relation.
 In crying out Weil’s question, the ‘I’ addresses the ‘You’ committing the injustice and the wrongdoing.
 But this is not the ‘You’ as the perpetrator with regard to ‘Me’, the ‘You’ the victimizer with regard to ‘Me’, the ‘You’ the wrongdoer with regard to ‘Me’.
 This is not the broken ‘You-to-I’.
 This is the ‘You-to-I’ which lies beyond any limitation, beyond any violation, wrongdoing and injustice.
 This is the ‘You to I’ which restores both ‘I’ and ‘You’ as the fully spiritual beings that we are.
 Our ability to speak the truth of affliction, wrongdoing, injustice is our ability to relate to the other in a way which aspires to make itself true all the way to the description of an ‘I to You’ which lies beyond any limitation and suffering and affliction—and in the sense the eternal—in the very moment man bears witness to its violation.